gardener-attic/vscode-gardener-tools/README.md

 # Gardener Tools for VSCode

-This vs-code extension allows you to work with your gardener projects, shoots, plants and seeds.
+This `Visual Studio Code Kubernetes Tools` extension allows you to work with your gardener projects, shoots, plants and seeds.

 <img src="https://user-images.githubusercontent.com/5526658/60663851-a8f22000-9e60-11e9-99e0-11a6a4313fb4.png" alt="VScode Gardener Tools Screenshot" width="600"/>